 Eugene Cassaroll: A Man with a Dream

 Eugene Cassaroll, owner of Detroit based Auto Shippers, Inc, saw the Fire Arrow while touring the 1953 New York Auto Show.
 He was so taken with this beauty that he set about acquiring from Chrysler the rights to its design.
-He contracted with Ghia Carrozzeira, who was thrilled to produce the car in numbers greater than one.
+He contracted with Ghia Carrozzeira, who was all too happy to produce the car in numbers greater than one.
 Chrysler components would be used – including the 230hp polyspheric head V8 from Dodge’s new factory muscle car the D-500.
-Thus, Mr. Casaroll launched himself down the expensive and heart breaking path so many other wealthy men have travelled in order to see their names in chrome.

 Designs, chassis, engines, the only thing Chrysler wouldn’t sell to Cassaroll was the right to the Fire Arrow name.
-Thus Dual-Ghia’s first prototype was called the Firebomb.
+Thus Dual-Ghia’s first prototype was called, for some unexplained reason, the Firebomb.
 The car stayed true to the original concept, but the name had to go.

 The Dual Ghia’s rolling chassis were produced by Dodge in Detroit and shipped to Turin, Italy.
 There they were finished with bodies and interiors made by Ghia craftsmen and then then sent back to Detroit to have drivelines and electricals installed.
 This made for the world’s longest assembly line.